LucaPaterlini/TL_LucaPaterlini/README.md

 ```
 git clone https://github.com/LucaPaterlini/TL_LucaPaterlini.git
 ```

 or Download the zip and extract the files in the directory.

-### Installing
+### Dependancies

-In order to run the project without installing it this is the prerequisite list:
+In order to run the project without installing it this is the dependancies list:

 1. libc-dev
 2. gcc